mathewpareles/mathewpareles.github.io/README.md

 ## More

-You can find more on my research [here](https://github.com/mathewpareles/Papers-And-Presentations).
+You can find my papers and presentations [here](https://github.com/mathewpareles/Papers-And-Presentations).